floobydust/DOS-65-V3.04-ROM/README.md

 Updated BIOS supports the new hardware and the new SIM module supports the second UART port as Reader/Punch

 Note that this version also uses CMOS opcodes and addressing modes!
 Requires an updated BIOS/Monitor now at version 4.01

+The code has been broken into multiple code modules for a Base, CCM, PEM and SIM source files.
+WDC Tools is required to assemble and link.
+Only the core code is included in the ZIP file.
+Other utilities such as Super Directory, Submit, etc. can be brought over from the 3.03 ROM version.